MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sharing.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether users can share files within their profile.
 By default users are allowed to share files within their profile to other users on their network after an administrator opts in the computer.
 An administrator can opt in the computer by using the sharing wizard to share a file within their profile.

 If you enable this policy setting, users cannot share files within their profile using the sharing wizard.
 Also, the sharing wizard cannot create a share at %root%\users and can only be used to create SMB shares on folders.